poppingtonic/greenwald-30c3-keynote/README.md

 **Notes:**

 * I've edited the transcript for clarity.

 * The last transcribed timestamp appears in the commit message alongside the `transcript' folder.
+My progress so far is thus indicated by the time displayed in the commit message.